drcscodes/drcs.codes/docs/ai/slides/local-search.md

 \end{center}
 ```

-- Vast majority of real-world environments are partially observable.
-Belief state prediction is core task.
+- Most real-world environments partially observable.
+Belief state maintenance is core task.

-- Also known as monitoring, filtering, and state estimation.
+- Also known as **monitoring**, **filtering**, and **state estimation**.

 Equation above is called a recursive state estimator because it computes the new belief state from the previous one rather than by examining the entire percept sequence.
-To avoid "fallign behind," the computation has to happen as fast as percepts are coming in.
+To avoid "falling behind," the computation has to happen as fast as percepts are coming in.

 ## Robot Localization